diescalo/rst_test/doc/user_doc/working_with_xbee_classes.rst

       if xbee is not None and xbee.is_open(): xbee.close()

-Remote XBee devices cannot be open, so they cannot be closed either.
+Remote XBee devices cannot be opened, so they cannot be closed either.
 To close the connection of a remote device you need to close the connection of the local associated device.